 You have a couple of years to get the project completed once you get a permit, so if you want to do it and are within regulations, hey-- why not?
 There are major trades that need licensed professionals: electricians, plumbers, heating contractors and GCs to make your house larger.
 But you can finish up what you can once their part is done.
 If your project is at that level of complexity, you most likely will need drawings and the seal of a licensed architect or structural engineer, even if you were somehow able to draw it up yourself.

 In theory, it's still sounding like you'll save money to get that tool belt.
 But...Can you get contractor pricing on materials?
 Suppliers I work with discount at least 5-15% more to REAL contractors.
 AND are you able to give it the time it needs to get finished?
 You know...spend your summer evenings and weekend on this?
 After work?
 Is it going to be enjoyable or can you use your time better--maybe using the time to earn money to hire a pro.
 If you need a contractor at most any level, you could likely get your project at a savings if you'd call a top pro tomorrow.
 Business is still SLOW, and prices are down from a few years ago.
 (But don't insult workmen by negotiating for ridiculously low prices.)
 And if you don't have to wait ages for a bank loan, your position is even better.
 You could get your permit, dive right in and probably get the discounted work done FAST.

 Follow my Facebook page and on Twitter (on right!)

-Mom, Wife, Grandma and (pretty much) lifetime Chicagoan.
+Mom, Wife, Grammy, and (pretty much) lifetime Chicagoan.
 ASID Professional and IL Registered Interior Designer; also: gardener, traveler (SO much to see) and -- Likely and Proudly -- Aesthetic Snob.